apache/metron/metron-deployment/packaging/ambari/README.md

 # Ambari Management Pack Development
 Typically, Ambari Management Pack development will be done in the Vagrant environments.
 These instructions are specific to Vagrant, but can be adapted for other environemnts (e.g. make sure to be on the correct nodes for server vs agent files)

+There is an `mpack.json` file which describes what services the mpack will contains, versions, etc.

+Alongside this are two directories, `addon-services` and `common-services`.

+The layout of `/common-services/METRON.CURRENT` is
+* `/configuration`
+  * This contains a set of `*-env.xml` files, relevent to particular components or the service as a whole.
+These are where properties are defined.
+* `/package`
+  * `/files`
+    * Contains files that get used as provided, in particular Elasticsearch templates.
+  * `/scripts`
+    * A set of Python scripts that interface with Ambari to manage setup and install
+    * `/params`
+      * A set of Python scripts for managing parameters from the `*-env.xml` files
+    * `/templates`
+      * A set of Jinja template files which can be populated with properties
+* `/quicklinks`
+  * Contains `quicklinks.json` to define the Ambari quicklinks that should be used in the UI
+* `themes`
+  * Manages the Ambari UI themes blocks for organizing the configuration by relevant area.
+* `kerberos.json`
+  * Defines the keytabs and other Kerberos configuration to be used when Kerberizing a cluster
+* `metainfo.xml`
+  * Defines the METRON service, along with required packages, services, etc.
+* `service_advisor.py`
+  * Handles component layout and validation, along with handling some configurations for other services or that needs configs from other services.

+The layout of `/addon-services/METRON.CURRENT` is
+* `/repos`
+  * Contains `repoinfo.xml` that defines repositories to install packages from
+* `metainfo.xml`
+  * Limited info version of `/common-services/METRON.CURRENT/metainfo.xml`
+* `role_command_order.json`
+  * Defines the order of service startup and other actions relative to each other.

 ## Adding a new property
 1. Add the property to the appropriate `*-env.xml` file found in `METRON.CURRENT/configuration`.